MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/install-adaptive-card-previewer.md

 1. In the Visual Studio Code extension page, Select **Install**.

-   After successful installation of ACP in Visual Studio Code, the Adaptive Card Previewer icon appears in the Visual Studio Code activity bar.
+   ACP is installed in Visual Studio Code and ACP extension icon appears in the Visual Studio Code activity bar.

 ---